mjwelchphd/GalaxyRevisited/README.md

 Before going any further, it's important to say that this app (with its documentation) doesn't replace the official [Vapor-Fluent documentation](https://docs.vapor.codes); it clarifies and demonstrates it.
 My recommendation is to read through the official documentation quickly to get a feel for what's there, but don't dwell on it.
 Then come here and work with the _Galaxy Revisited_ app to get hands-on experience.
 After you get the gist of it all, you can use both as reference materials.

 Below you can see a diagram of the app's page flow.
 You can see how simple it is, yet it demonstrates the foundation of every server-side Swift app.
 It starts with a welcome page; that takes you to the galaxy page which in turn allows you to create, read, update, and delete galaxies...
 CRUD, as it's commonly referred to.
-There are two database tables, galaxies, and stars which are used to demonstrate links using UUIDs in a one-to-many relationship.
+There are two database tables, galaxies, and stars which are used to demonstrate links using UUIDs in a one-to-many relationship (see [the Wikipedia article on UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) for more information).

 ![_Galaxy Map_](Resources/Images/galaxy-map.png)